December 15th, 2014

 New Covenant House Appoints John R. Gutman as New Executive Director

 New Covenant House, lower Fairfield County’s Soup Kitchen and Food Pantry and a key program of Catholic Charities, announces the appointment of John R. Gutman as Executive Director.
 John, a longtime volunteer at New Covenant House, brings a wide range of experience from the corporate world.
 Prior to joining New Covenant House, he was CEO of his own consultancy focused on growing start-ups and mid-tier enterprises through strategic positioning, and corporate sponsorship.
 Previously, John was a Senior Vice President at several media companies and a Director at the National Basketball Association.
 Mr. Gutman holds a Bachelor’s Degree from Syracuse University.
 Mr. Gutman has lived in Lower Fairfield County for the past 21 years and currently resides in Norwalk with his two college-aged sons.

 John will be responsible for leading New Covenant House through the balance of a Capital Campaign targeted to raise $1.7 million for a new facility scheduled to open in the Spring of 2015.
 The “new” New Covenant House will encompass 8,000 square feet of space at 174 Richmond Hill, a major expansion from its current 2,000 square foot location.

-The “new” New Covenant House will encompass 8,000 sq. ft. at 174 Richmond Hill, a major expansion from its current 2,000 sq. ft. location.
-New Covenant House serves hot meals twice a day, 365 days a year.
+New Covenant House is the largest soup kitchen in lower Fairfield County and serves hot meals twice a day, 365 days a year.
 Including the breakfast program and food pantry, it provides over 700,000 meals a year.
 The need for this humanitarian service has doubled in the past 6 years.